GiorgioMannarini/moonlander_gym_RL/README.md

-# moonlander: a Reinforcement Learning project
+# Moonlander: a Reinforcement Learning project

 Homework for the Artifical Neural Network course: using policy gradient to solve the Gym Moonlander environment.